What is HTML?

 Here's how knowing HTML helps with web scraping:

-• Identifying Data: You can use HTML tags and attributes to find the exact data you want to extract from a web page.
+• Identifying data: You can use HTML tags and attributes to find the exact data you want to extract from a web page.

-• Understanding Structure: HTML's hierarchical structure helps you understand how data is organized on a page, making it easier to navigate and extract the information you need.
+• Understanding structure: HTML's hierarchical structure helps you understand how data is organized on a page, making it easier to navigate and extract the information you need.

 • Parsing HTML: Web scraping tools rely on parsing HTML to extract data.
 Understanding HTML structure allows you to write more effective parsing rules.